kristinemlarson/gpssnrpy/README.md

 These are currently supported archives: sopac, unavco, sonel, cddis, nz, ga, bkg, ngs, nrcan

-You need to install CRX2RNX for true access to these RINEX files.
-It should be stored in a folder with the environment variable EXE
+**You need to install CRX2RNX for true access to these RINEX files.
+It should be stored in a folder with the environment variable EXE**

 ### download orbits (nav and sp3)

 *download_orbits src year month day*

-samples:
+Sample usage:

-*usage: download_orbits nav 2020 150 0*  is nav file for year 2020 and day of year 150
+*download_orbits nav 2020 150 0*  is nav file for year 2020 and day of year 150

-*usage: download_orbits nav 2020 12 31*  is nav file for December 31 in the year 2020
+*download_orbits nav 2020 12 31*  is nav file for December 31 in the year 2020

 orbit sources (src) currently allowed (lowercase):